rlbellaire/BluetoothProximity_privacy_statement/index.md

 ================================

 ### Introduction
-**Bluetooth Proximity** is committed to supporting the privacy of its users.
-This Privacy Statement explains how we handle and use the information you provide through the use of **Bluetooth Proximity**.
+**BluetoothProximity** is committed to supporting the privacy of its users.
+This Privacy Statement explains how we handle and use the information you provide through the use of **BluetoothProximity**.

 ### What information we collect
 We collect, use, store and transfer different kinds of information, which we have grouped together as follows: